Private: We’re Hiring a Program Coordinator

 How to Apply

-The deadline for receiving applications is February 13, 2018.
+The deadline for receiving applications is 9am on April 6, 2021.

 We thank all applicants for their interest.
-We will review all applications and conduct interviews with select candidates in late February 2018.
-Only those candidates selected for an interview will be contacted.
-All applicants must be eligible to legally work throughout Canada at the time of applying.
+We will review all applications and conduct interviews with select candidates in April 2021.
+Only those candidates selected for an interview will be contacted; however, applicants may be considered for future vacancies.
+All applicants must be eligible to legally work in Canada at the time of applying.
 This posting may remain open until a qualified candidate is hired.